 What are accidents in the workplace?

 Workplace accidents are when an employee suffers ill health or an injury.
-In some cases, a workplace accident is an unfortunate and blameless turn of events.
+In some cases, an accident at work is an unfortunate and blameless turn of events.
 However, there are some cases where a workplace accident could be caused by negligence.
 In cases of this nature, a compensation claim could be a suitable course of action.

 What is the most common cause of accidents in the workplace?